 I decided on the Miss Mustard Seed Milk paint in Boxwood Green, Kitchen Scale, and the brand new white, Marzipan.
 After hand distressing, I sealed the paint with hemp oil.
 I gel stained the top with Minwax’s Provincial, and will add a coat of poly to that for protection.

-I purchased my Miss Mustard Seed paint from The Porch/Atlier in Buffalo.
-It is a powdered paint, so it’s very different to use, but I have grown to love how it works on these old pieces.
+Miss Mustard Seed’s Milk Paint is a powdered paint, so it’s very different to use, but I have grown to love how it works on these old pieces.
+It gives them a timeworn appearance that looks very natural and original.

 I hate taping, because it’s so time consuming, but I needed to with this piece to delineate the different colors I was painting, and to protect the top that I wanted to stain.
 There were also quite a few places that I had to glue and clamp the veneer that was pulling away.